mgp165/TFG/data/README.md

 ## Model Output
 There are 2 subfolders:
-- **Metrics**: here there is a csv file per dataset containing running times, training and validation AUC/RMSE and deltas.
+- **Metrics**: here there is a csv file per dataset containing running times, training and validation AUC/RMSE and deltas for every model trained with each possible combination of hyperparameters.
+Files with name starting with *final* include the metrics of the best models that are retrained with train and validation datasets together.
 - **Models**: here are saved all the models with the best hyperparameters obtained in validation trained with train and validation datasets together.